New Undergraduate Student Information

 How can I add a closed class to my schedule?

 Closed classes have met their student capacity.
 Sometimes a department or instructor will make an exception for a student.
-In order to determine if an exception will be made for you, contact the department with your request.
+For further registration information for Chemistry, Math, Spanish, and International Student holds click here.

 What can I do to make sure I’m on track?